a03z/a03z/README.md

  ```

 ## Current Works
- * I'm currently working on 🔭 building **Web Apps using React** and working up on polishing my skills 🌱.
+ * I'm currently working on 🔭 building **Web Apps using React or NextJS or also Remix** and working up on polishing my skills 🌱.
  * Learning SSR comp and other modern technologies.

 ## Other Stuff